 We’re going electric!

-Our new battery-electric buses produce zero emissions, which means cleaner air and a more livable city.
+Battery electric buses produce zero emissions, which means cleaner air and a more livable city.

 They’re easier to maintain

 A lot of work goes into keeping our bus fleet in top shape.
 Battery-electric buses should be easier — and cheaper — to maintain.
 They have fewer moving parts than our current buses, which means fewer parts to maintain and fluids to replace.
 We hope these battery-electric buses will spend more time where they belong: out on the road, serving our riders.

 Our USA-built New Flyer Xcelsior CHARGE™ buses differ from the buses you’re likely used to.

 Here are the features they have… and the things they’re missing:

 Every time these buses brake or decelerate, they charge their batteries.
 This more-efficient approach to brakes reduces energy consumption and extends their range.

 These buses have a direct drive system; no transmission required.
 This saves weight and simplifies maintenance.

 Thanks to our on-route rapid charger, these buses could theoretically provide 24 hours of continuous service.

 Change your oil every 3,000 miles?
 Not with our electric buses.
 They’ll never require an oil change.